-The upcoming discussion will update you about the difference between stock and flows of money.
+This article will help you to learn about the difference between stocks and flows of money.

 The twin concepts of stocks and flows are not especially difficult to understand, but they can cause great difficulty if misunderstood or misused.